TCC-PES-2022/TransferManager/README.md

 # TransferManager

 This is a generic library for transferring data between two endpoints.
+Check the [documentation](https://tcc-pes-2022.github.io/TransferManager/)

 This repository is part of project [ARIEL](https://github.com/TCC-PES-2022).